AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 # Invite a tenant to a community

-Invite business partners to join a community so they can share data.
+Invite other OCS tenants to join a community so they can share data.

-**Note:** The business partner must already belong to a tenant in OSIsoft Cloud Services (OCS).

-Two different users must perform the following procedure to invite and add a tenant to a community:

-- One user, the "inviter," invites another tenant.
-To be an inviter, you must be a Community Administrator.
+Administrators from both the tenant that owns the community and the tenant being invited must collaborate to complete this process:

+- A community administrator from the tenant that owns the community (called the "inviter") invites another tenant by sending an email invitation to its tenant administrator.

-- Another user, the "invitee," accepts the invitation on behalf of their tenant.
-To be an invitee, you must be a Tenant Administrator of a separate tenant that does not already belong to the community.
+- The tenant administrator from the invited tenant (called the "invitee") accepts the invitation on behalf of their tenant.

 **Invite process**

 ![Invite process](images/invite-process.drawio.svg)

+## Community invitation prerequisites

+To send a community invitation, you must meet the follow prerequisites:

+* Your user account must be assigned community administration permissions.

+* Your business partner must already have a tenant in OSIsoft Cloud Services (OCS).

+* You must have the email address for the invited tenant's tenant administrator.

 ## Step 1: Inviter sends invite